darrenks/nibbles/docs/tutorial_minutiae.md

 *	Space and newline each require only 1 nibble.
 *	Empty string is 3 nibbles.
 *	Binary characters (ascii values <32 or >=127) require 4 nibbles per character (this seems bad, but is necessary to allow for the 1 nibble space/newline which should be more common).

-FYI strings don't use ascii, since it seems bad that the first 32 ascii characters are essentially useless.

 **Chars** aren't that common so require 2 nibbles to initiate and 2 nibbles to encode their value.
 But since they don't need to use any bits to terminate, they have more special values.
 The following chars require only 3 nibbles.